orrsella/orrsella.com/_posts/2012-02-25-tumblr-architecture.md

 ---
 layout: post
-title:  Tumblr Architecture – 15 Billion Page Views A Month And Harder To Scale Than Twitter
+title:  Tumblr Architecture – 15 Billion Page Views A Month
 ---

 [Fascinating stuff](http://highscalability.com/blog/2012/2/13/tumblr-architecture-15-billion-page-views-a-month-and-harder.html)!
 So interesting that I’ve already read it twice, and have it bookmarked and Instapapered.
 Such a long, thorough and honest look into the architecture of one of the hottest web startups around isn’t something you see every day.

-This sort of article makes me want to leave everything and join [Tumble Engineering](http://engineering.tumblr.com).
+This sort of article makes me want to leave everything and join [Tumblr Engineering](http://engineering.tumblr.com).

 The numbers are just mind-blowing: